x13a/Wasted/README.md

      width="30%"
      height="30%">

-You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send broadcast message with authentication code.
-On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.
+You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send message with authentication code.
+On trigger, using
+[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.